prezly/theme-nextjs-bea/README.md

 ### Docker worktree environment

-T3 worktrees can run the theme behind the local production-style proxy chain.
+T3 worktrees can run the theme behind the local production-style proxy chain on Linux with Docker Engine or macOS with OrbStack.
 The environment supports hot-reloading development and built production-like modes, isolated Compose projects, HTTPS worktree hostnames, and Tailnet-accessible custom domains. nginx injects the newsroom runtime configuration through `X-Prezly-Env`; the Node container never receives the source `.env`.

 See [Local worktree environment](docs/LOCAL_ENVIRONMENT.md) for setup and commands.